robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ It’s still possible for us to write tightly coupled code _without_ subclassing, of course, but it’s easier for us to decouple code in the absence of subclassing than in its presence.

+^ Of course, easier said than done.
+We’ve been trained to subclass by our peers, mentors, books, blog posts, code bases, and by the frameworks and languages themselves.
+But it doesn’t have to be that way, and Swift makes not subclassing easier than ever.

 ^ To that end, we’re going to look at some approaches to writing  more flexible, reliable, & maintainable code by not subclassing.
 While these are presented separately, they aren’t mutually exclusive; you can mix and match to fit the task at hand.

 ---